geoparse/insurtech-open-data/README.md

 In summary, `GDAL` is tailored for raster data, `OGR` for vector data, and `ogr2ogr` provides versatile tools for converting, filtering, and reprojecting vector datasets.

-You also need to install `duckdb` to be able to export files into `Parquet` format.
+### DuckDB
+This repository uses `DuckDB`, a lightweight, in-process analytical database designed for fast querying of large datasets.
+Unlike traditional database servers, `DuckDB` runs directly inside your scripts or applications and can query files such as `CSV` and `Parquet` without requiring data to be imported first.
+It is often described as “SQLite for analytics” due to its simplicity and efficiency for analytical workloads.
+We use `DuckDB` to export files to the `Parquet` format.

 ```bash
 brew install duckdb